-The sample tracking system at the WIPP facility uses chain-of-custody /request for analysis (CofC/RFA) forms.
+The sample tracking system at the WIPP facility uses chain-of-custody/request for analysis (CofC/RFA) forms.
 The primary consideration for storage or transportation is that samples shall be analyzed within the prescribed holding times for the analytes of interest.
-WP 02-EM3001 provides instructions to ensure proper sample tracking protocol.
+WP 02-EM1010 provides instructions to ensure proper sample tracking and shipment protocol.